 A Look at the Root Cause of Adrenal Fatigue

-The following has been researched and written by Bob Myers, moderator of the cutting edge T3CM Yahoo group.
+The following adrenal fatigue root cause article has been researched and written by Bob Myers, a patient himself.

 Root of the Problem

 In the realm of alternative health, addressing the root of the issue rather than the symptom is the main objective.
 However, the deepest and most significant root often ignored is inflammation and immune deregulation.